-But for most of them, the biggest challenge of all has been driving revenue during this difficult time.
+But for most of them, the biggest challenge of all has been driving your salon revenue despite the easing of lockdown restrictions.
 Especially since they have been running on restricted hours and limited capacity to ensure social distancing.

 If you are a salon owner yourself, then tapping into each source of revenue and making the most out of it can help you sustain and grow your salon during a crisis and come out financially stronger than ever!

-To help you with this, we have curated 5 ways you can maximize revenue in your salon during COVID-19:
+In this blog, we have curated 5 ways you can maximize revenue in your salon during the pandemic or otherwise: